libris/lxlviewer/cat-client/README.md

 ##### Local displayfile

-If you can't load the display file or want to use a local version for any other reason, it's possible to mock it by adding `VUE_APP_MOCK_DISPLAY_BOOL=true` as a row in `.env.development` (in the `vue-client`-folder) and it will use the display file in your local definitions repository.
+If you can't load the display file or want to use a local version for any other reason, it's possible to mock it by adding `VUE_APP_MOCK_DISPLAY_BOOL=true` as a row in `.env.development` (in the `cat-client`-folder) and it will use the display file in your local definitions repository.
 If you want to use the live version, remove the row or set it to `false`.

 ##### Local help documentation